StablecoinGENIUS.com

 GENIUS Act Compliance Map

-The first federal stablecoin law in U.S. history, signed July 18, 2025.
-Three agencies are writing the rules right now.
-This page maps where each GENIUS Act provision fires in the actual transaction architecture — not a legal summary, but the compliance cartography.
+What this page does: Maps where each GENIUS provision fires in the actual transaction architecture — not a legal summary, but the compliance cartography.

 GENIUS Act × STP Stage MapWhere each provision fires in the payment lifecycleS1IntentS2IdentityS3DiscoveryS4NegotiationS5TransportS6Auth.S7Facil.S8Finality§3Definitions & ScopeC5§4Reserve RequirementsC6 · C12§5Redemption RightsC8 · C13§6AML / BSA ComplianceC1 · C2 · C3§7Interoperability & StandardsC7 · C16§8Foreign Issuer RegistrationC5 · C7§9Custody & RecordkeepingC8 · C11 · C12Provision applies at stage7 provisions · 8 stages · Signed July 18, 2025